 Vegetarian chef Eddie Shepherd describes his Walled Gardens Supper Club as “an underground restaurant serving innovative modern vegetarian food in an informal, sociable setting”.
 Yes, it is.
-But my description is simpler: it’s brilliant.
+But my description afterwards was simpler: it’s brilliant.
 Here’s why.

 You can find Supper Club events through word-of-mouth or social media.
 Web sites such as Eat My World and Supperclubfangroup also provide listings.
 All you have to do is book a ticket, which usually sell-out quickly.